Ahmedie-m/Colour-Detection-Filtering-System---Arduino/README.md

 The color detection and sorting device can be turned off by going to `YourArduinoAddressHere/arduino/statusfilter/0/`

-And back on using The color detection and sorting device can be turned off by going to `YourArduinoAddressHere/arduino/statusfilter/1/`
+And back on using `YourArduinoAddressHere/arduino/statusfilter/1/`

 ## Credits